 The Challenge of the Garbage Bags: They Take My Breath Away

-A day later, a new brand said unscented.
+A day later, he bought another new brand that also said unscented.
 We saw the box had Clorox as an ingredient.
-My lungs felt like they tightened up where I could hardly talk.
+My lungs felt like they tightened up and I could hardly talk.

-A brand that we usually use doesn’t specify, yet my burning nose says scented all the way.
-My lungs tightened up and I started wheezing.
+Then we got a brand that we usually use that doesn’t specifically say scented or unscented, and yet my burning nose says scented all the way.
+My lungs tightened up, and I started wheezing.

-Let it be known, that I hadn’t opened up a single package.
+Let it be known that I hadn’t opened up a single package myself.
 My poor husband, who wasn’t feeling well himself, finally said that I would have to go shopping myself.

 The frustration felt with the unknown

-It has to be so frustrating for him, I know it is for me.
-Sometimes I don't know what's safe for me, I can't imagine him having to figure it out.
+It has to be so frustrating for him.
+I know it is for me.
+Sometimes, I don't even know what's safe for me, so I can't imagine him having to figure it out.
 Besides, I know that he didn’t mean I should go shopping.

 He feels like everything he does causes a reaction in me.
-He told me to neb.
-I so needed that neb and yes, I’m frustrated.
+He told me to use my nebulizer.
+I so needed that treatment and yes, I’m frustrated.

-Frustration to me isn’t angry.
+Frustration, to me, isn’t anger.
 To me, it’s a feeling of loss, of bewilderment.
 I picture myself throwing my hands up in the air in resignation.

 I always think that I need to explain that.
 Sometime back, my doctor read something on my chart where I said I was frustrated.
 He wanted to know why I was angry.